peterhinch/micropython-touch/README.md

 ### 1.7.1 Demos

-Demos are run by issuing (for example):
+Demos are run from the GUI root directory by issuing (for example):
 ```python
 >>> import gui.demos.simple
 ```